briglx/briglx.github.io/source/_posts/2022-07-13-cost-optimization-maturity-model.md

 ### Azure Cost Management + Billing Power BI App

-An azure enterprise aggreement administrator can run the [Azure Cost Management (ACM) Power BI template application](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/analyze-cost-data-azure-cost-management-power-bi-template-app) by logging into the Power BI Service at https://powerbi.com

-The solution connects into the Azure Billing API has pre-configured reports:
+An azure enterprise agreement administrator can run the [Azure Cost Management (ACM) Power BI template application](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/analyze-cost-data-azure-cost-management-power-bi-template-app) by logging into the Power BI Service at https://powerbi.com.
+The solution connects to the Azure Billing API and has pre-configured reports:

 - Account overview
 - Consumed Usage by Subscriptions and Resource Groups
 - Top 5 Usage drivers